September 26th, 2011 // 3:51 am @ Oliver DeMille

 Where & How to Get This Education

-The vision of George Wythe University is to train world-class statesmen who are true experts in these organic processes.
+Our vision is to train world-class statesmen who are true experts in these organic processes.

 If you were born to be one of the statesmen or stateswomen of the 21st Century, let nothing stop you from getting a true statesman’s education.